ecoruh/hdc/README.md

 ## Screenshots

+> Note: Screenshots given below show insecure localhost versions of the HDC.
+When deployed to your domain, the app must be secured by HTTPS.
+See [Web Hosting](#web-hosting) section below on how to secure your domain with HTTPS.

+### Simple
-Simple, secure web interface to access your sensitive data anywhere.
+Simple secure web interface to access your sensitive data anywhere, using any device, any brand, desktop or mobile alike:

 ![login](doc/img/login.png)

+ ### Autocomplete
-Seamless auto-complete search, click to preview or copy.
+Seamless auto-complete search, click to preview or copy:

 ![search](doc/img/search.png)